-- NParks aims to work with the SE sector to establish Social Enterprise Community Urban Farms (SECUF), as part of the Gardening with Edibles programme that seeks to strengthen community stewardship and social resilience under Singapore's City in Nature vision. - It aims to further promote edibles gardening in the community by serving as gardening hubs to bring the community together through curated programmes that revolve around edibles gardening
+- NParks aims to partner with the SE sector to establish Social Enterprise Community Urban Farms (SECUFs) across the island to strengthen community stewardship and social resilience under Singapore's City in Nature vision. - SECUF aims to encourage more active gardening and horticulture-related activities within the community by serving as regional programming hubs that provide communal spaces to bring the community together through curated City in Nature-related programmes.